JakeBlair420/totally-not-spyware/README.md

 # totally-not-spyware

 This program is definitely not spyware.
-Please install and run this on your modern, 64-bit iOS device as soon as possible.
+Run it on your 64-bit iOS device as soon as possible.

-Thanks for your coordination, kind citizen.
+Your compliance will be rewarded.